maroxtn/tun-sentiment/README.md

 ## My solution

 Due to the small size of the dataset it would deem impractical to train a model from scratch; it would be hard for a model to learn a language with as many specific cases as Tunisian with a dataset only containing 70k sentences.
-Appropriately, using a pretrained model seems like the natural solution.
+Appropriately, using a pretrained model seemed like the natural solution.

-If we analyze the Tunisian dialect, we would find that it is a melting pot of many language: Arabic by a big margin (root of words, grammar, etc ...), Amazigh words (which is shared among all Maghrebi dialects), French (also shared with some Maghrebi dialects), and to a certain extent some English and Italian.
+If we analyze the Tunisian dialect, we would find that it is a melting pot of many languages: Arabic by a big margin (root of words, grammar, etc ...), Amazigh words (which is shared among all Maghrebi dialects), French (also shared with some Maghrebi dialects), and to a certain extent some English and Italian.

-Because of this diversity, using an ensemble of multiple languages trained on the same dataset would surely yield higher accuracy.
+Because of this diversity, using an ensemble of multiple pretrained language models fine-tuned on the same dataset would surely yield higher accuracy since every model would contribute to the language understanding by a bit.
 But how is it possible to take advantage of Arabic pretrained model and the dataset is in latin letters, one might ask.

 For that reason, I trained an independent transformer model for transliterating from Latin letters to Tunisian using a dataset that I personally harvested and annotated.
 This dataset contains around 17k commonly used Tunisian words in both Arabic letters and Arabizi.
 More on the dataset later.

 After trying several pretrained models from the huggingface hub, and through lots trial and error, I determined that the combination of `bert-base-uncased`, alongside with `moha/arabert_c19` (multi-dialect Arabic model trained on 1.5M COVID19 tweets, paper: [https://arxiv.org/pdf/2105.03143.pdf](https://arxiv.org/pdf/2105.03143.pdf)) and `camembert` gave the best results.
-However camembert didn't improve accuracy that much, so I am not using it in this project for less computation time.
+However, Camembert's contribution to the ensemble was not significant: I disposed of it in favor of the other two models for the sake of less training time.

-I believe that the ensemble of both `bert-base-uncased` and `moha/arabert_c19` is the most optimal because the latter covers all of the words that has Arabic / Amazigh origins (it was trained on a multi-dialectal Arabic, meaning it has inherent understanding for other Maghrebi languages), and bert model covers English, French and even Italian roots (bert-base was trained on wikipedia English which still contains a lot of forein words text).
+I believe that the ensemble of both `bert-base-uncased` and `moha/arabert_c19` was the most optimal choice.
+The latter model covers all of the words that has Arabic / Amazigh origins (it was trained on a multi-dialectal Arabic, meaning it has an inherent understanding for other Maghrebi languages), and bert model covers English, French and even Italian roots (bert-base was trained on wikipedia English which still contains a lot of foreign words text).
 So in that sense, this ensemble would have a more thorough understanding with a reasonable computation time (Training only takes 3h30 on P100, inference for 30k sentences only 2 minutes on the same hardware).

-To tackle the small dataset problem, I used cross validation of 10 folds for arabert and 5 folds bert-base, then averaged the output of every fold.
+To tackle the small dataset problem, I used cross validation of 10 folds for Arabert and 5 folds Bert-base, then averaged the output of every fold.
 This helped me stabilize the score against any form of overfitting.

 ## Arabic to Arabizi dataset

-To create this dataset, I scraped off 25k facebook comments, took the 30k most common words but I only annotated 17k words because of time constraints.
+To create this dataset, I scraped off 25k facebook comments, filtered the 30k most common words but I only annotated the 17k first words due to time constraints.
 This dataset covered 60% of the words that existed in the sentiment analysis dataset.

 Note that many of these words are just misspellings of the same word repeating over and over.
 For example the word Mashallah is spelled machalah, mashalah, machala, macha2allah ....

+The dataset can be found in `data/external/transliteration/dataset.csv`.

 ## Transliteration model